 Many businesses lack a basic website

 It is a truism that “you get what you pay for”.
 Many businesses are desperately unprepared for the world of the web, let alone the world of mobile.
 Business owners and marketers will grudgingly hand over thousands of dollars for directory listings, yet hesitate to invest even moderate amounts of money into professional web development.
-Check out MYOB’s get online initiative, where you get a free website for a year for Australian businesses and New Zealand businesses.

 Mobile web is a step too far